APCSLowell/LED_SOS/README.md

 ![](SOSblink.gif)

 ### Step 1: Plug in the Arduino and start the Arduino program
 You can find the Arduino program by clicking on the Start Menu at the bottom left of the screen and choosing *Arduino IDE*.
-Then go to the *Tools* menu choose *Board | Adafruit Circuit Playground*.
+Then go to the *Tools* menu and choose *Board | Adafruit Circuit Playground*.

 ### Step 2: Run this sample program
 Copy and paste the following program